What broadband speed do I need?

 Broadband package reviews - once you've decided on the speed you need then head over to our broadband review pages to see how each provider did in our regular satisfaction survey and to find out what deals they have to offer.

 Standard vs fibre broadband

-The majority of broadband packages in the UK use ADSL technology and so transmit data over the existing phone network.
-This means they're widely available (BT estimates it has 99% coverage) though download speeds are limited to up to 17 megabits per second (Mbps) and it can be far less if you live a long way from the nearest telephone exchange.
+Most broadband packages in the UK use ADSL technology and so transmit data over the existing BT phone network.
+This means they're widely available though download speeds are limited to up to 17 megabits per second (Mbps) and it can be far less if you live a long way from the nearest telephone exchange.

-Superfast packages use more efficient fibre optic cables to transmit data (though most switch to the phone line for the final leg into your house).
-This means they can reach far faster speeds (Virgin offers a 200Mbps package) though prices are higher and they're not available in all parts of the country.
+Superfast packages use more efficient fibre optic cables to transmit data.
+This means they can reach faster speeds, though prices are higher and they're not available in all parts of the country.

 Find a great-value fibre package by reading our regularly updated guide to the cheapest superfast broadband deals.